Faculty Profiles (I - L)

 Chair, Department of Pathology and Microbiology, Professor

-Dr. Injeyan earned a BSc in Biology and MSc in Tropical Health from the American University of Beirut, and a PhD from the Institute of Parasitology, McGill University.
+Dr. Stephen Injeyan earned a BSc in Biology and MSc in Tropical Health from the American University of Beirut, and a PhD from the Institute of Parasitology, McGill University.
 He received his chiropractic training at the Canadian Memorial Chiropractic College, graduating in 1984.
 He has been in private practice since graduation, as well as serving in various academic and administrative capacities for the institution.

 As Professor and Chair, for the Department of Pathology and Microbiology, he has teaching responsibilities in Microbiology and Infectious Diseases as well as in Clinical Education.
-Dr. Injeyan’s diverse research interests include microbiology, cell biology and clinical topics relevant to chiropractic.
+Injeyan’s diverse research interests include microbiology, cell biology and clinical topics relevant to chiropractic.
 He has been published in numerous peer reviewed journals.

 His current research focus is on the study of the effects of spinal manipulation on the immune response and exploration of possible mechanisms involved in such effects.
 Other research interests include: